giampaolo/psutil/docs/api.rst

   .. method:: page_faults()

-    Return the number of :term:`page fault`\s for this process as a ``(minor, major)`` :term:`named tuple`.
+    Return the number of :term:`page faults <page fault>` for this process as a ``(minor, major)`` :term:`named tuple`.

     - **minor** (a.k.a. *soft* faults): occur when a memory page is not